1856 – Bridging The Father Of Waters.

 As we discuss on another post, from 1823 – when the first steamboat (The Virginia) traveled from St. Louis to St. Anthony, Minnesota – until the early 1860’s, traveling westward into Iowa meant going south by steamboat on the Ohio River to St. Louis and then north on the Mississippi to new Iowa communities such as Ft.
 Madison, Burlington, Bloomington (Muscatine), Davenport, Lyons (Clinton), or Dubuque.

-But all this changed drastically in 1854, when the Chicago and Rock Island (C&RI) Railroad was finally completed under the direction of Henry Farnam and his partner Joseph Sheffield, becoming the first railroad to connect the East – via Chicago – with the Mississippi River.
+But all this changed drastically on February 22, 1854, when the Chicago and Rock Island (C&RI) Railroad was finally completed under the direction of Henry Farnam and his partner Joseph Sheffield, becoming the first railroad to connect the East – via Chicago – with the Mississippi River.
 The map (above) shows the completion dates at various points along the route westward from Chicago to Rock Island.
 Read more about the earliest days of railroads in Iowa.

 As we mentioned earlier, Rock Island earned its significance by being one of the easiest places to cross the vast Mississippi River.
 And it was this fact alone that forced the C&RI to chose this specific route as it was attempting to be the first American railroad to reach the Pacific Ocean.
 You see, in the early 1850’s, the California Gold Rush had pressed the accelerator on America’s hunger for a transcontinental railroad.
 And while the major rivers of the U.S. – the Ohio & the Mississippi – had been the primary highway of the early 1800’s, now the iron horse – running westward from Chicago – could go places no steamboat could ever hope to go.